 Anthony says that a cost analysis was presented at the conference that compared a robotic track packing system to the current labour-centric system.

-Rather than pay the full capital price of a robotic system, it was proposed that the packing company pay the same as the annual labour cost.
-This then enabled the company to not only re-deploy staff elsewhere.
+For example, the manual tray packing system required 2 and a half labour units and the costs was $37,500 per lane.
+Rather than pay the full capital price of a robotic system, it was positioned that the packing company pay the same as the annual labour cost.
+This then enabled the company to re-deploy staff elsewhere.

-We can now offer a more flexible solution with some of our production equipment solutions.
+We can now offer a more flexible solution with some of our equipment solutions.
 If you are looking at a significant project that requires capital investment, then talk to us first about the best approach.